Does robotics education sound a little futuristic to you?

 Many different organizations support robotics education competitions.

-A few of these organizations are FIRST, VEX, and BEST.
 These organizations support robotics education primarily in middle and high schools.
 Originally, robotics teams primarily came from college campuses where ambitious, creative undergraduates designed and built robots to compete in various competitions.
 In recent years, these organizations have helped robotics education spread beyond college campuses, to great success.

 These organizations have helped facilitate this increase by providing teams of students from middle and high schools around the country with robotics kits in addition to training and guidance to teachers.
 The robots that the students create and compete with differ from competition the competition.
 Some competitions use robots that are remote-controlled.
 Others involve a combination of preprogramming and remote control.